MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 Following are the detailed steps of the data ingestion transaction:

-1. An ingestion command arrives at the Admin node; it specifies the target table and the list of data sources (e.g. list of CSV file URL's).
+1. An ingestion command arrives at the Admin node; it specifies the target table and the list of data sources (e.g. list of CSV file URLs).
 2. Admin finds an available Data node to perform the processing and forwards the ingestion command to this node.
 3. Data node fetches and processes the data sources, creates a new shard, writes its artifacts to the blob storage, and returns the description of the new (uncommitted) shard to the Admin
 4. The Admin adds the new shard reference to the table metadata and commits the delta snapshot of the database metadata.

-When the engine starts processing a new query, it takes a snapshot of the current metadata and attaches it to the query until it is completed.
+When the engine starts processing a new query, it takes a snapshot of the current metadata and attaches it to the query until it's completed.

-When a data shard is deleted (either due to the retention, manual table drop command or for any other reason), its storage artifacts (blobs) are not immediately deleted from the Blob Storage.
-Instead, they are garbage collected at the container level later, when that container reaches the hard delete threshold.
+When a data shard is deleted (either due to the retention, manual table drop command or for any other reason), its storage artifacts (blobs) aren't immediately deleted from the Blob Storage.
+Instead, they're garbage collected at the container level later, when that container reaches the hard delete threshold.
 This scheme enables two features:

 - In-progress queries that started before the metadata change can complete successfully (they continue to execute with the stale snapshot)
-- It's possible to revert the metadata to a previous version in case of a mistake. (the only exception here is the "data purge" command executed due to privacy reasons and used for the GDPR compliance, in which case all of the relevant storage artifacts are deleted immediately).
+- It's possible to revert the metadata to a previous version in case of a mistake. (the only exception here's the "data purge" command executed due to privacy reasons and used for the GDPR compliance, in which case all of the relevant storage artifacts are deleted immediately).

 #### Shard distribution

 Each data shard is assigned to one of the cluster nodes by a consistent hash function.
-This is a "soft" assignment: the node does not own or manage the shard lifetime in any way.
+This is a "soft" assignment: the node doesn't own or manage the shard lifetime in any way.
 Instead, the assigned node is the preferred one to cache the shard locally (in memory and on disk) and, consequently, is also the preferred one to execute the part of the distributed query relevant to this shard.
-Whenever there is a change in a set of participating cluster nodes (e.g. a node goes down, a cluster is scaled-out), consistent hash redistributes the proportional number of data shards across the remaining nodes.
+Whenever there's a change in a set of participating cluster nodes (e.g. a node goes down, a cluster is scaled-out), consistent hash redistributes the proportional number of data shards across the remaining nodes.

 ## Query execution